Huangfu Shang

-Huangfu Shang (died 304) was a military general of the Jin dynasty (266–420).
-Arising from his personal rivalry with the official, Li Han, he became a central figure in the conflict between the Prince of Changsha, Sima Ai and the Prince of Hejian, Sima Yong in the War of the Eight Princes.
+Huangfu Shang (died c.December 303) was a military general of the Jin dynasty (266–420).
+Arising from his personal rivalry with the official Li Han, he became a central figure in the conflict between the Prince of Changsha, Sima Ai and the Prince of Hejian, Sima Yong in the War of the Eight Princes.
 His alleged abuse of power was used as a pretext for Sima Yong and the Prince of Chengdu, Sima Ying to declare war on Sima Ai.
 He was later killed while on his way to help lift a siege on his elder brother, Huangfu Zhong.

 Life

 Huangfu Shang was a member of the Huangfu clan of Anding Commandery, a prominent gentry family in northwestern China.
 He was a confidant of the Prince of Zhao, Sima Lun and reached the office of Inspector of Liang province.
 In an unspecified year, he met a native of Longxi Commandery named Li Han.
 Taking pity on his humble background, Shang wanted to befriend him, but was snubbed.
 In his anger, he wrote a disparaging letter about Li Han and circulated it around Qin province.
 As a result, Li Han was looked down upon and was given a low-ranking position early in his career.

-In 301, Sima Lun was deposed and forced to commit suicide after he usurped the throne from Emperor Hui of Jin.
-Huangfu Shang became fearful for his life as he had been associates with the prince.
+In 301, Sima Lun usurped the throne from Emperor Hui of Jin; he was later deposed and forced to commit suicide.
+Huangfu Shang became fearful for his life as he had been an associate of the prince.
 He abandoned his post in Liang and went to Chang'an, where he offered the Prince of Hejian, Sima Yong his resignation.
 Yong comforted Shang and even held a banquet before allowing him to make his way to the capital, Luoyang.
 However, Li Han, now a close advisor of Yong, still held a grudge against Shang, so he warned his prince about Shang's past dealings with Sima Lun and advised him not to contact him any further.
 Shang was furious when he found out, but despite knowing of their feud, Yong remained impartial and refused to take a side.

 At Luoyang, the Prince of Qi and emperor's regent, Sima Jiong appointed him as an Army Adviser.
 In 302, Li Han was summoned to the capital to be given an appointment, but he was reluctant for several reasons, including the fact that Huangfu Shang was on Sima Jiong's staff.
 Instead, Li Han concocted a plan with Sima Yong to remove Jiong from power and assert their control over the imperial court.
 However, the plan went awry when the Prince of Changsha, Sima Ai managed to kill Jiong in Luoyang and took Emperor Hui of Jin under his care.
 Huangfu Shang was spared in the aftermath and continued to serve as Army Adviser under Sima Ai.
 He was also appointed as the General of the Left.